JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 ## Retrieve messages by id

-Let’s extend the functionality of the application to retrieve the individual messages by id.
+Extend the functionality of the application to retrieve the individual messages by id.

 1. In `MessageService` class, add new function `findMessageById(id: String)` to retrieve the individual messages by id: